Spoofy23/ExTracker/README.md

    - Before deploying, update the `api.js` base URL to point to your live deployed backend URL instead of `/api`.
    - Deploy.

----
-*Built with ❤️ using the MERN stack.*